‘Ohana to Continue Service, Mokulele in Financial Hardship

 Meanwhile, upon learning that ‘Ohana planned to discontinue service, Mokulele Airlines purchased specialized wheelchair lifts to accommodate limited mobility passengers and help fill the gap.

 Now, Mokulele has said it is facing financial losses from limited travel due to COVID-19, and requested assistance from the state during last week’s Senate Transportation Committee virtual meeting.
+While there is much importance for the purdue model ics and cyber security for the well-being of industries, financial security should get equal consideration.

 Keith Sisson, Mokulele Airlines chief of staff, told committee members the operation is losing $350,000 per month and called out the county and state’s “confusing” travel regulations as partly to blame for the low travel numbers among its majority-local passengers.